Comparison

 | Compliance scope | NIS2, DORA, ISO 27001, SOC 2 pre-mapped | General framework |

-| Hosting | EU-only (Germany) | US-based by default |
+| Hosting | Data stored in Germany, AI processing in the USA | US-based by default |

 | Core users | CISO, CIO, buying committee | Cross-functional decision teams |